-To support future growth, we are expanding our IT solution business, which requires the addition of highly-skilled service engineers.
-Although we expect to realize the ultimate benefit of higher-margin service revenues under this multi-year initiative, we believe that our cost of services may increase significantly as we add service engineers.
-If our service revenues do not grow enough to offset the cost of these headcount additions, our operating results may decline.
+To support future growth, we are expanding our IT solution business, which requires the addition of highly-skilled advanced solution engineers.
+Although we expect to realize the ultimate benefit of higher-margin advanced solution services and product revenues under this multi-year initiative, we believe that our cost of sales may increase significantly as we add such engineers.
+If our advanced solution revenues do not grow enough to offset the cost of these headcount additions, our operating results may decline.

 Market conditions and technology advances significantly affect the demand for our products and services.
-Virtual delivery of software products and advanced Internet technology providing customers enhanced functionality have substantially increased customer expectations, requiring us to invest more heavily in our own IT development to meet these new demands.
+Virtual delivery of software products and advanced internet technology providing customers enhanced functionality have substantially increased customer expectations, requiring us to invest more heavily in our own IT development to meet these new demands.
 This investment includes significant planned expenditures to update our websites, as buying trends change and electronic commerce continues to grow.

-Our investments in IT infrastructure are designed to enable us to operate more efficiently and provide our customers enhanced functionality.
-While we have not yet finalized our decisions regarding the areas of future investment in our IT infrastructure, we expect to increase our capital investments in our IT infrastructure in the next two to four years, which will also likely increase SG&A expenses as assets are placed into service and depreciated.
+Our investments in IT infrastructure are designed to enable us to operate more efficiently and to provide our customers enhanced functionality.
+While we have not yet finalized our decisions regarding the areas of future investment in our IT infrastructure, we expect to increase our capital investments in our IT infrastructure in the next one to three years.
+This will also likely increase SG&A expenses as assets are placed into service and depreciated.